 Everything seems more difficult now.
 No longer are meetings held in person.
 No longer can we “belly up” to the bar and order a cold one.
 No longer can we gather with family and friends at our favorite restaurant for a meal.
 Weddings have been moved, altered or rescheduled and take-out food has become the norm.
 One friend shared with me that he hasn’t been to a grocery store in 4 months and orders most items online, only shopping at a small specialty market for meat.

-Like the rest of us, golf course operators and clubs have changed their ways.
+Like everyone else, golf course operators and clubs have changed their ways.
 While some, unfortunately are no longer adhering to restrictions, many are and golf has continued and has enjoyed increased activity during the pandemic.

 Among the modifications golf has seen are limiting carts to one rider, more push cart and walking players, no on-course drinking water, no bunker rakes, a variety of modifications to the flagsticks and holes and electronic payment of green fees, all in the interest of a “touchless” golf experience.
 Food & Beverage service has been limited to walk-up and take out, bars have been closed and pro shop activities have become limited to avoid patrons and members entering the clubhouse.

 Some of the innovative things I’ve observed have included: